dsanson/Pandoc.tmbundle/README.markdown

 someone out there wants to pick this up, I'd be happy to transfer the repo over.

+Some features are clearly out of date.
+I haven't kept up with the new citations format and changes in the associated command line arguments, for example.

 # Pandoc TextMate Bundle README

 This is a TextMate bundle for use with John MacFarlane's [pandoc][].